Network-WeatherMap with LibreNMS

 The Target URL will be the URL you copied but with the

-.html at the end of the URL.
+the end of the URL.

 Example Target URL